5 WAYS TO GET THE MOST OUT OF MUSIC LESSONS

-Ages 0-4: We really don’t offer anything in this age range.
+Ages 0-3: We really don’t offer anything in this age range.
 In our experience, there is little to be gained by taking music lessons at this age.
 These are always group classes, singing based and bear no resemblance to what real private music lessons would be like.
 These are more like “Mommy and Me” type classes.
-So, when your 4-year-old graduates from a group class and time with Mommy to a private music instrument class it can actually be a shock because they are nothing alike.
+So, when your 3-year-old graduates from a group class and time with Mommy to a private music instrument class it can actually be a shock because they are nothing alike.

-Ages 5 and up: At our school, 5 years old is the youngest we can start children in piano lessons.
+Ages 4 and up: At our school, 5 years old is the youngest we can start children in any sort of music lessons.
 At this age they have begun to develop longer attention spans and can retain material with greater ease.
 The most popular are piano and violin classes.
 The piano works well because there is no instrument holding involved.
 Violin works well as there are violins made for people of any size.
 As well the pedagogy materials are well versed in teaching the very young.
 Another option is ukulele lessons, because of its small size the “Uke” is an easy instrument to hold and a great beginner instrument particularly by kids who want to learn guitar but are just not big enough

 Voice and Singing Lessons: 6 years old is recommended as the youngest age for private vocal lessons.
 Due to the physical nature of voice lessons (proper breathing techniques, development of the vocal chords and lung capacity), the younger body is generally not yet ready for the rigors of vocal technique.
 Make sure to get qualified instruction, an unqualified instructor teaching the really young can actually cause vocal cord damage